Statistical Estimation of Ergodic Markov Chain Kernel over Discrete State Space: Abstract

 \section{Abstract}

-We compute the finite-sample minimax (modulo logarithmic factors) sample complexity of learning the parameters of a finite Markov chain from a single long sequence of states.
-Our error metric is a natural variant of total variation.
-The sample complexity necessarily depends on the spectral gap and minimal stationary probability of the unknown chain, for which there are known finite-sample estimators with fully empirical confidence intervals.
-To our knowledge, this is the first PAC-type result with nearly matching (up to logarithmic factors) upper and lower bounds for learning, in any metric, in the context of Markov chains.
+We investigate the statistical complexity of estimating the parameters of a discrete-state Markov chain kernel from a single long sequence of state observations.
+In the finite case, we characterize (modulo logarithmic factors) the minimax sample complexity of estimation with respect to the operator infinity norm, while in the countably infinite case, we analyze the problem with respect to a natural entry-wise norm derived from total variation.
+We show that in both cases, the sample complexity is governed by the mixing properties of the unknown chain, for which, in the finite-state case, there are known finite-sample estimators with fully empirical confidence intervals.